wontothree/wontothree.github.io/_posts/paper/2024-11-27-kinematic-bicycle-model.md

 ---
-title: "[Paper Review] The kinematic bicycle model: A consistent model for planning feasible trajectories for autonomous vehicles?"
+title: "[Paper] The kinematic bicycle model: A consistent model for planning feasible trajectories for autonomous vehicles?"
 categories:
   - paper
 ---